Cinco de Mayo: Celebrating Mexico’s Victory in Puebla

 Cinco de Mayo: U.S.

-In the 1960s, Chicano activists started campaigns to bring awareness to Cinco de Mayo.
+In the 1960s, Chicano (people of Mexican heritage but born in the US) activists started campaigns to bring awareness to Cinco de Mayo.
 Part of it was because of the Battle of Puebla, although more emphasis was put on the victory of indigenous Mexicans over European invaders.

-Today, the holiday is used to celebrate Mexican culture and heritage.
+Today, the holiday is much more popular in the United States than in Mexico.
+Some of the biggest events are held in Los Angeles and San Diego (California) and San Antonio (Texas).
+The day is used to celebrate Mexican culture and heritage.
 It is a day for parades, large gatherings of family and friends with traditional food, Mariachi bands, and folk dancing.

 Not Independence Day